CleverTap/clevertap-geofence-android/README.md

 ### CTLocationUpdatesListener

-CT Geofence SDK provides a callback on the main thread to the app when Android OS provides a location update to the CT Geofence SDK.
+CleverTap Android Geofence SDK provides a callback on the main thread to the app when Android OS provides a location update to the SDK.
 The callback can be used in the following way -
 ```java
 CTGeofenceAPI.getInstance(getApplicationContext())
        .setCtLocationUpdatesListener(new CTLocationUpdatesListener() {